Alhousainy23/3.-Mask-detection-using-MobilNetV2/README.md

 # 3.-Mask-detection-using-MobilNetV2
-Mask detection by using MobileNetV2
+* Mask detection by using MobileNetV2
-Depends on pretrained Model such as (CAFFEMODEL , PROTOTXT)
+* Depends on pretrained Model such as (CAFFEMODEL , PROTOTXT)
 * Create Specified model by using mobilenet (transfer learning)
+* Take my model and used for mask detection project in real time